zapabob/ROCm/README.md

 Experimental support for our Hawaii (GFX7) GPUs (Radeon R9 290, R9 390, FirePro W9100, S9150, S9170)
 does not require or take advantage of PCIe Atomics.
 However, we still recommend that you use a CPU from the list provided above for compatibility purposes.

-Reminder: if you are using gfx9 GPUs, you can bypass this requirement by setting the environment variable `HSA_ENABLE_SDMA=0`.
-However, this disables the use of DMA engines to move data between the CPU and GPU memory.
-This can reduce performance.

 #### Not supported or very limited support under ROCm
 ###### Limited support